quantiota/SKA-quantitative-finance/sample_data/README.md

 Uptrends are not composed of persistent `bull→bull` transitions.
 Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` transitions.

+This reveals that market trends are fundamentally constructed from paired regime transitions—specifically, the rapid cycling between `neutral→bull` and `bull→neutral` (for uptrends), or `neutral→bear` and `bear→neutral` (for downtrends).
+These paired transitions, rather than persistence in `a single state, are the true information-processing units of market trend.

  This regime cycling is simultaneously visible with both price movement and entropy-based transition probability—a structure that is hard to detect with classical quant or Markov chain analysis.

 ![SKA Transition Probability Figure](probability_with_price.png)